Al-homaidi/react-native-bottomsheet-mohammed-alhomaidi/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to a positive environment for our community include:

-* Using welcoming and inclusive language
+### ✅ Positive Behavior
-* Being respectful of differing viewpoints and experiences
+- **Being respectful** of differing opinions, viewpoints, and experiences
-* Gracefully accepting constructive criticism
+- **Giving and gracefully accepting** constructive feedback
+- **Accepting responsibility** and apologizing to those affected by our mistakes
-* Focusing on what is best for the community
+- **Focusing on what is best** for the community and users
-* Showing empathy towards other community members
+- **Showing empathy** towards other community members

-Examples of unacceptable behavior include:

-* The use of sexualized language or imagery, or sexual attention or advances of any kind
+- **Being inclusive** and welcoming to newcomers
+- **Being patient** with questions and learning processes
+- **Being constructive** in discussions and feedback

+### ❌ Unacceptable Behavior
+- **Harassment** in any form, including sexual harassment
-* Trolling, insulting or derogatory comments, and personal or political attacks
+- **Trolling, insulting, or derogatory comments** and personal or political attacks
-* Public or private harassment
+- **Public or private harassment** of any kind
-* Publishing others' private information, such as a physical or email address, without their explicit permission
+- **Publishing others' private information** without explicit permission
+- **Inappropriate sexual attention** or advances
+- **Dismissing or attacking** inclusion-oriented requests
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+- **Other conduct** that could reasonably be considered inappropriate in a professional setting

 ## Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.

-Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.
+Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned with this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

 ## Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
-Examples of representing our community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community or its project in public spaces.
+Examples of representing our community or project include:

+- Using an official project e-mail address
+- Posting via an official social media account
+- Acting as an appointed representative at an online or offline event
+- Contributing to the project's codebase or documentation

-## Enforcement
+## Reporting Violations

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [alhomaidi505@gmail.com](mailto:alhomaidi505@gmail.com).
-All complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+### How to Report
+If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting the project maintainer:

+- **Email**: alhomaidi505@gmail.com
+- **Subject**: [Code of Conduct] Your Concern

+### What to Include
+When reporting, please include:
+- **Description**: What happened and when
+- **Context**: Where it occurred (GitHub, email, etc.)
+- **Impact**: How it affected you or others
+- **Evidence**: Screenshots, links, or other relevant information
+- **Desired Outcome**: What you would like to see happen

+### Confidentiality
+All reports will be handled with discretion and confidentiality.
+We will:
+- Keep your identity confidential unless you explicitly agree to disclosure
+- Notify you of the outcome of the investigation
+- Take appropriate action based on the severity of the violation

 ## Enforcement Guidelines